DandyQi/CentraBert/ReadMe.md

 mrpc = 5,6
 rte = 4,5
 ```
-Then you can use the following script `shell/merge.sh` to merge all branches.
+Then by executing the script `shell/merge.sh` to merge all branches.
 ```bash
 #!/usr/bin/env bash